 This chapter provides a methodological approach to map and match symbols from different standards or guidelines in the domain of crisis and disaster management.
-This approach is based on an algorithm to calculate the correlation between symbols.
-This approach is based on mapping terms of the CWA 17335.
+This approach is based on an algorithm to calculate the correlation between to symbols.
+This approach is based on the approach of mapping terms of the CWA 17335.